İmren Aykut: Early years

 Aykut was born to Evket Şadi and his wife Emine in Kozan, Adana, Turkey in 1940.
-She finished the primary education st Atatürk Elementary School, and the middle education at Adana Girls' High School.
+She completed her primary education at st Atatürk Elementary School, and middle education at Adana Girls' High School.
 She studied at the Faculty of Economics in Istanbul University graduating in 1964.

 Aykut specialized in "Employer-Employee relations", "Industrial relations" and Trade unionism at the University of Oxford in England.
 She completed a programme on "Executive Participation of Workers" at the University of Oslo in Norway.
 She also conducted research on "Arbitration and Mediation" in the United States, "Structure of Workers' Unions and Training of Workers" in England.
 Further, she carried out various researches and studies at the Confederation of Union and the Department of Labour in the United Kingdom.
 She received a PhD degree from Istanbul University with her thesis "Exchange Rates for Workers (outside Turkey) and Its Analysis from the View of Turkish Economy".